a3gis/a3gis.github.io/_posts/2016-05-02-generalised-distributive-law.md

   \sum_{f \in \text{Maps}(X, Y)} \prod_{x \in X} a(x, f(x))
 $$

 Basically this allows you to swap the order of the sum and product operators.
-The proof is rather intuitive:
+An intuitive proof is easy to formulate:

 $$
 \begin{align}